Julian Oliver Davidson: Death

 In 1893, Davidson contracted a kidney infection.
 During this time, he continued to work in the studio of his South Nyack home.
 On April 30, 1894, Davidson died at his home in Nyack at 40 years of age.
 He was buried in the family plot in Woodlawn Cemetery in The Bronx.

 Legacy

-Davidson will be remembered as an important 19th-century American marine artist and for his detailed renderings of historical naval battles and local Hudson River scenes.
 On September 11, 1986, the Historical Society of Rockland County held an exhibition titled, "Julian O. Davidson (1853-1894), American Marine Artist.
 Curator Lynn S. Beman said that "This exhibition constitutes a total rediscovery of this important 19th-century American marine artist."